hamelsmu/ft-drift/README.md

-After installing `ft_drift`, the cli command `detect_drift` will be available to you. **Currently, `ft_drift` only detects drift in prompt templates and other token-based drift (as opposed to symantic drift)**.
+After installing `ft_drift`, the cli command `detect_drift` will be available to you. **Currently, `ft_drift` only detects drift in prompt templates and other token-based drift (as opposed to semantic drift)**.

 ![](drift_cli.gif)